hilltop french country

 PROJECT MUSE

-I have to be totally honest that I wasn’t quite sure if I saw our client’s vision out of the gates.
-She had found a ranch home that she sought to transform into a stone (confirm type of stone) clad enclave right out of the South of France, blue-grey shutters and all.
+Admittedly, it took us a minute to recognize our client’s vision.
+She had found a ranch home that she sought to transform into a gracious airy enclave right out of the South of France, blue shutters and all.

-However, as soon as I saw the architectural plans underway I was sold.
-The vaulted ceilings in the great room and kitchen provided an opportunity for interiors totally unique from what we were accustomed to in traditional architecture.
+However, as soon as we saw the architectural plans we were sold.
+The vaulted ceilings in the great room and kitchen provided an opportunity for an interior that markedly differed from the traditional interiors we were accustomed to designing.

-Our client also knew that she wanted a crisp white great room accented throughout by saturated colors.
-The adjacent dining room and den provided two perfect moments for jewel box moments off of this pristine epicenter.
-The result was a collection of ethereal and breathtaking spaces nicely balanced by intimate and cozy spaces.
+Our client knew that she wanted a crisp white great room accented throughout by saturated colors.
+The adjacent dining room and den provided two jewel box moments where we leaned into hand-painted chinoiserie and a burgundy lacquer.
+The result was a collection of intimate and cozy rooms all connected by an ethereal and breathtaking epicenter.

-I can firmly say that I will never look at a ranch home the same again! ...
+I can firmly say now that I will never look at a ranch home the same again...

 NOTEWORTHY MOMENT